2020 Gateway To Global Aging Data Virtual Meeting Updates

 Dr. Emily Briceño, from the University of Michigan Medical School, and Dr. Miguel Arce Rentería, from the Columbia University Medical Center, shared progress from their work on the comparability of the HRS-HCAP and MHAS Mex-Cog.

 Two Gateway collaborators, Dr. Erik Meijer & Dr. Alden Gross, have made further progress on statistical harmonization.

 Dr. Erik Meijer, senior economist at the University of Southern California, discussed his work on imputations in the HCAP-family of studies, providing an explanation of the imputation strategy used.

 Dr. Alden Gross, a neuroepidemiologist from the Johns Hopkins Bloomberg School of Public Health, described his efforts on statistical harmonization based on the item-response theory.
-His work on the LASI-DAD was briefly mentioned in our LASI-DAD blog post.
+His work on the LASI-DAD was briefly mentioned in a past blog post.

 Interested in any of these topics?
 Access the presentation slides here on the Gateway to Global Aging website!

 - Codi Young is a Programmer at the University of Southern California.